List of village-level divisions of Shandong

 This is a list of village-level divisions of the province of Shandong, People's Republic of China (PRC).
 After province, prefecture, county-level divisions, and township-level divisions, village-level divisions constitute the formal fifth-level administrative divisions of the PRC.
-There are a total of 1,858 such divisions in Shandong, divided into 500 subdistricts, 1,091 towns, 1 ethnic town, and 266 townships.
-This list is divided first into the prefecture-level cities then the county-level divisions then townshi-evel divisions.
+There are a total of 1,858 such divisions in Shandong, divided into 500 subdistricts, 1,091 towns, one ethnic town, and 266 townships.
+This list is divided first into the prefecture-level cities then the county-level divisions then township-level divisions.